b4ich3v/Yoan47/README.md

-# 👋 Hi, I'm Yoan Baychev
+# 🛠 Yoan Baychev — DevOps, Systems & Code Enthusiast

-# I'm a DevOps engineer

 💡 **About me:**
 - 🔥 Obsessed with mastering systems from the hardware up to high-level abstractions